jo3kim/Capstone-Project/Cleaning2Ways_README.md

 Descriptive report on cleaning the data downloaded from the cylcylist_bikeshare in 2 ways

 ## Cleaning Checklists:
-* Column Selection
+1. Column selection
-* Null data cells
+2. Null data cells
-* Duplications
+3. Duplications
-* Misspelled words
+4. Misspelled words
-* Mismatched datypes
+5. Mismatched datypes
-* Inconsistent date formats
+6. Inconsistent date formats
-* Confusing variable labels
+7. Confusing variable labels
-* Extra data input
+8. Extra data input

 ## First Way of Cleaning: Using Excel/Google Sheets
-### Used data set starting with trip_22_01
+#### Used data set starting with trip_22_01
 Because a year's worth of data cannot be imported at once into Excel/Google Sheets due to a large file, indivual monthly datasets need to be cleaned.
 Or all cleaned in SQL.

 ### Column Selection
-For this project, it was important to select only the necessary columns, to make it easier to skip cleaning processes.
+For this project, it was important to select only the necessary columns, to make it easier to skip the cleaning processes.
 These columns were selected for the project:
   * `ride_id`
   * `rideable_type`
   * `started_at`